MicrosoftDocs/visualstudio-docs/subscriptions/vs-pbi.md

 - Credit card.
 If you provide a credit card number, your card will NOT be charged.
 - Invoice.
 If you select "Invoice" as the payment type, you don't need to provide a credit card number.
 You can also set the interval to "annual".
 That way, you'll receive a single email letting you know that an invoice is ready for you.
 The invoice amount will be $0.00.

-### Q:  Is the Power BI Pro benefit included in my subscription licenses for use in a production environment?
+### Q:  Is the Power BI Pro benefit included in my subscription licensed for use in a production environment?
-A:  Yes.
+A:  Yes, you can use it in a production, with two important caveats:
+- This offer requires installation on its own tenant.
+If you need to have a Power BI license associated with your corporate credentials in your company tenant please work with your company admin to purchase and assign a license.
+- This Power BI Pro benefit cannot be used on government tenants.

 ### Q:  When I try to activate Power BI Pro, I get a message "You already have an account through work".
 Can I still use the benefit?
 A:  Yes.
 The message indicates that you're logged on to a domain that already has active Office 365 tenants on which you are not an administrator.
 To add Power BI Pro to a tenant, you must be an administrator on that tenant.
 To resolve this issue, follow these steps to create your own tenant.